Tanzania- Expert reviews

 For me, Tanzania is a country of two halves.
-Both hemispheres have been richly endowed with natural beauty and plentiful wildlife, but they have some major differences when it comes to the type of safari experience you’re looking for.
+Both hemispheres have been richly endowed with natural beauty and plentiful wildlife, but there are some big differences when it comes to the type of safari experience you’re looking for.

-The northern safari circuit takes in the world-renowned Serengeti migration, iconic Ngorongoro Crater, Africa’s highest mountain, Kilimanjaro, scenic Lake Manyara and the historical and cultural hub of Zanzibar.
-These diverse attractions make for an incredible combination in a wildlife-rich region synonymous with natural beauty and animal sightings to die for.
-There is very good reason why everyone, including myself, rave about the game-viewing, lodges and safari experiences on offer in this productive area.
-While you won’t have the place all to yourself, a safari around the northern circuit will certainly deliver a phenomenal wildlife experience.
-Nobody ends a safari here disappointed!
+The northern safari circuit takes in the world-renowned Serengeti migration, exclusive Grumeti, iconic Ngorongoro Crater, elephant-rich Tarangire, Africa’s highest mountain (Kilimanjaro), scenic Lake Manyara and the historical and cultural hub of Zanzibar.
+These diverse attractions make for an incredible safari itinerary in a wildlife-rich region synonymous with natural beauty and animal sightings of the highest order.
+There is good reason why everyone, including myself, raves about the wildlife viewing, lodges and safari experiences on offer in northern Tanzania.
+While you are unlikely to have the place all to yourself, especially at migration time, a safari around the northern circuit delivers a phenomenal wildlife experience at any time of year (except for rainy April).

-While the northern circuit is the more illustrious, I’m a strong advocate for the south.
+While the northern circuit is the more illustrious, I’m a strong advocate for exploring the south.
 The southern half of the country is far less visited and espouses a powerful sense of wilderness and wildness.
-Southern Tanzania is the place you go if you want to see decent concentrations of wildlife without the crowds.
-Your logistics and travel arrangements might be more complicated, but your safari will be well worth the effort as you unlock some true African gems.
-From the huge wilderness expanses of the Selous to the massive herds roaming through Katavi and the Ruaha, this is a very special place indeed.
-Primate-lovers can also add on a visit to Gombe Stream or the Mahale Mountains to see habituated chimpanzees, rounding off an incredibly memorable and varied safari experience in an amazing country.
+The more remote south is the place experienced African safari connoisseurs escape to in search of wildlife without the crowds.
+Your logistics and travel arrangements might be more complicated, but your safari will be well worth the extra effort as you unlock some true African gems.
+From the huge wilderness expanses of the poaching-ravaged Selous to the massive herds that roam across Katavi and the Ruaha-Rungwa ecosystem, this is an extraordinary region indeed.
+Primate-lovers should include a visit to Gombe Stream or the Mahale Mountains to see habituated chimpanzees, rounding off an incredibly memorable safari extravaganza in an amazingly diverse country.... more

 Africa’s greatest safari destination